Troubleshooting Boat Gauges, Instruments And Meters

 We're all familiar with engine gauges.
 While there's a trend to simply have an alarm, I prefer the ability to monitor pressures and temperatures on a gauge or meter.
 Of course, there are many possible pressures and temperatures to monitor; it all depends on what and how much you want to monitor.
 The basics are sufficient for most boaters.

-Monitoring fuel and water quantities is essential with a simple electrical gauge.
+Monitoring quantities is essential with a simple electrical gauge.
 Most tank sensors operate on the same principle of varying a resistance proportional to the tank level volume.

 The immersion pipe sensor consists of a damping tube that has an internal float that moves up and down along two wires.
 These units are generally only suitable for fuel tanks, and the one advantage is that they are well damped; fluctuating meter readings with fluid movement are reduced by the damping effect.